MathildeJ/Fantasy_Bakes/README.md

 #### Receipt
 Finally, we would also like to be able to show a receipt of the order a customer has placed.
 Therefore, we have to make sure that this information will be passed on even if the client ends the session before getting their receipt.
 In order to do so, we can use soft session continuation.

-The first thing we need to do is add the snippet code to all the pages we wish to transfer cookies from.
+The first thing we need to do is add the snippet code to all the pages we wish to transfer cookies from (including the landing page).
 We also have to set two cookies options to ensure session continuation:
 ```
 <script type="text/javascript">(function(){window['_surfly_settings']=window['_surfly_settings']||{
 widgetkey:"**your api key**",